 Four databases were searched (MEDLINE, Cochrane, CINAHL, EMBASE) for peer-reviewed literature using a search strategy provided by the Information Specialist.
 The eligibility criteria are summarized in Appendix 13: Eligibility Criteria of Engaging Persons with Lived Experience Literature Review.

-Nineteen expert panel members and the two co-chairs provided feedback on the written content of the Leading Change Toolkit™.
-Each expert panel member was randomly assigned at least two written sections of the toolkit.
-Each section of the toolkit represents an action cycle phase (for Knowledge-to-Action), an element (for Social Movement Action Framework), or a segment (for patients/persons and families).
-In the feedback survey, expert panel members were asked to assess the ease of understanding, clarity, appropriateness, and usefulness of the toolkit.
+In the feedback survey, expert panel members were asked to assess the ease of understanding, clarity, appropriateness and usefulness of the toolkit.
 Written feedback was also sought from expert panel members about content that was most and least helpful, and any additional suggestions to improve the content.
-The two Toolkit Developers summarized and presented the feedback to the expert panel, and sought any clarification in a subsequent expert panel meeting.
-Both Toolkit Developers incorporated the feedback and addressed any questions in the subsequent draft of the Leading Change Toolkit™.
-This version of the toolkit was submitted to the co-chairs for a review of all sections.
-Co-chairs’ feedback for the full draft of the Leading Change Toolkit™ was incorporated prior to publication.
+The two toolkit developers summarized and presented the feedback to the expert panel, and sought clarification in a further meeting of the expert panel.

 Phase 1: Systems analysis